 Lazy loading allows content to be presented dynamically when it is needed.
 Thus, there is no waiting time which involves the downloading of every asset on the webpage.

-One of the simplest ways to reduce the loading time of your website is removing the unnecessary plugin.
+One of the simplest ways to reduce the loading time of your website is by removing unnecessary plugins.
 This is an important tip for those asking how to decrease the loading time of a WordPress website.

 The problem of having excessive plugins is one plaguing WordPress users.
 Thanks to the immense plugin library available to WordPress users, many experiments with different plugins without account for their inherent need.